Rules for ALL Studies with Potentially Hazardous Biological Agents

 2. If tissues are obtained from an animal that was euthanized for a purpose other than the student’s project, it may be considered a tissue study.

-- a.
-Use of the tissues obtained from research at a Regulated Research Institution requires documentation of the IACUC approval for the original animal study.
+- Use of the tissues obtained from research at a Regulated Research Institution requires documentation of the IACUC approval for the original animal study.

 - Use of tissues obtained from agricultural/aquacultural studies require prior SRC approval.

 3. If the animal was euthanized solely for the student’s project, the study must be considered a vertebrate animal project and is subject to the vertebrate animal rules for studies conducted at a Regulated Research Institution.
 (See vertebrate animal rules.)

 4. The collection and examination of fresh/frozen tissue and/or body fluids, (see Rule 7 for additional rules and restrictions for blood or blood products; see rule 7) from a non-infectious source with little likelihood of microorganisms present must be considered Biosafety level 1 studies and must be conducted in a BSL-1 laboratory or higher and must be supervised by a Qualified Scientist or trained Designated Supervisor.

 5. The collection and examination of fresh/frozen tissues or body fluids or meat, meat byproducts, pasteurized milk or eggs NOT obtained from food stores, restaurants, or packing houses may contain microorganisms.
 Because of the increased risk from unknown potentially hazardous agents, these studies must be considered biosafety level 2 studies conducted in a BSL-2 laboratory under the supervision of a Qualified Scientist.